Bob Jones Jr.

 Robert Reynolds Jones Jr. (October 19, 1911 – November 12, 1997) was the second president and chancellor of Bob Jones University.
 Born in Montgomery, Alabama, Jones was the son of Bob Jones Sr., the university's founder.
 He served as president from 1947 to 1971 and then as chancellor until his death.

 Education

-Educated by tutors and at Starke University School in Montgomery, Jones was a voracious reader who tackled everything from Tom Swift and Tarzan to Walter Scott and Foxe's Book of Martyrs.
+Educated by tutors and at Starke University School in Montgomery, Jones was a voracious reader.
 When he was ten years old, his father gave him 50 missionary biographies for Christmas, which the boy finished by February.

 After graduating from Bob Jones College in 1931, when he was nineteen, Jones earned a master's degree in history at the University of Pittsburgh (1933) and did further graduate work at the University of Chicago Divinity School and Northwestern University.
 Jones was often called "Dr. Bob Jr." during his lifetime, although he disliked the "Jr." and his doctorates were honorary, the first conferred by Asbury College in 1934, when he was only twenty-three.